eahlb/XSPEC-error-finder/README.md

 data for one time bin in the result file.
 This class must be modified in essentially every method to match the new format.
 Or, if one is more ambitious, it can be modified to handle an arbitrary model.

--- 3 USING ValidateModel.py --
+-- 3 Using ValidateModel.py --
 This method is discussed extensively in the thesis.
 This text is intended to complement those discussions with some specifications of the implementation.
 Included in this library is an example of how to run these tests.